shanshs/Team-Pigeon/docs/status.md

 Our project attempts to have an agent complete a “Dropper” map, which is a map in which a player attempts to fall safely to the bottom while avoiding obstacles.
 Our agent will be completing a map in which there is a 5 block wide and 250 block high tunnel made of wool.
 Inside the tunnel, there are some obsidian obstacles at different locations.
 At the bottom of the tunnel, there is a pool of water.

 The agent will spawn at the top of the tunnel and begin falling from it.
-The goal of the project is to let the agent reach the bottom of the tunnel and land in the pool of water safely without taking any damage.
+The goal of the mission is to let the agent reach the bottom of the tunnel and land in the pool of water safely without taking any damage.
 In this process, the agent will strafe in the air by moving in different directions to avoid all obsidian obstacles inside the tunnel in order to avoid dying from fall damage and make its way to the bottom.

 ## Approach